-- 19.1 The Code and this Constitution and Procedure may be amended by a simple majority of those present and voting at a General Meeting of the ABPI. - 19.2 The views of the Authority and the Appeal Board must be sought on any proposal to amend the Code or this Constitution and Procedure.
-The views of the Medicines and Healthcare products Regulatory Agency, the British Medical Association, the Royal Pharmaceutical Society of Great Britain and the Royal College of Nursing must also be invited. - 19.3 The Authority and the Appeal Board may, in the light of their experience, make recommendations for amendment of the Code and this Constitution and Procedure.
+19.2 The views of the Authority and the Appeal Board must be sought on any proposal to amend the Code or this Constitution and Procedure.
+The views of the Medicines and Healthcare products Regulatory Agency, the British Medical Association, the Royal Pharmaceutical Society of Great Britain and the Royal College of Nursing must also be invited.